-- FAA has successfully addressed the majority of known system hazards and continues to work with aviation industry stakeholders to establish and implement safety management systems to reduce risk. - The FAA can leverage lessons learned in commercial aviation to continue to improve the level of general aviation safety by identifying precursors to accidents.
+- FAA has successfully addressed the majority of known system hazards and continues to work with aviation industry stakeholders to establish and implement safety management systems to reduce risk. - The FAA can leverage lessons learned in commercial aviation to continually improve general aviation safety by identifying precursors to accidents, developing a greater understanding of human factors, and effectively implementing agreed-upon safety risk mitigations.